mariopiogioiosa/mariopiogioiosa.github.io/_posts/2016-06-04-java-8-list-to-map.md

   * `mergeFunction` &#8211; a merge function used to resolve collisions between values associated with the same key
   * `mapSupplier` &#8211; a function which returns a new, empty `Map` into which the results will be inserted

-We&#8217;ve already discussed the first two parameters.
+We've already discussed the first two parameters.

 In case of a collision we just want to throw an exception, so as third parameter we define that.
 In the example, we used the same implementation of the static method _throwingMerger _defined in the java.util.stream.Collectors class.

-The fourth parameter it&#8217;s the one in which we define a function that returns our _LinkedHashMap_.
+The fourth parameter it's the one in which we define a function that returns our _LinkedHashMap_.